SioKCronin/website/content/podcast.md

 In 2016 I emerged in a process of healing that changed everthing.
-In the process I saw that we exist as a burgeoning, endlessly forming and deforming interconnected system of becoming.
-Healing from trauma, therefore, happens internally as well as systemically.
-I now join the countless others who are dedicating their lives to helping individuals and systems heal so that we can finally see what we're fully capable of as a species.
+In the process I saw that we exist as a burgeoning, endlessly forming and deforming interconnected fountain of being.
+Healing from trauma happens internally as well as systemically.
+We heal together.
+We are a system of care, and my podcast, This Fountain of Being, is a celebration of the power we have to change and cultivate health in our communities.

-{{< youtube B_CMHGz8QCo >}}